Nocte-/rhea/README.md

  * CMake instead of GNU Autoconfig
  * Unit tests use the Boost Test Framework
  * Uses Doxygen for documentation
- * Expression parser based on Boost Spirit
  * Does not have a finite domain subsolver

+Rhea also incorporates some ideas and optimizations from the [Kiwi](https://github.com/nucleic/kiwi) library by S. Chris Colbert.

 Quick example
 -------------